 Retailers like Amazon, Old Navy, Macy’s, etc. all have a connection with Swagbucks, which I believe is like a simple affiliate program.
 When you shop with Swagbucks, they are getting a portion of your sale, just like if you click on one of site’s affiliate links.

-Usually this is around 1-2 Swagbucks per dollar spent, but it can be way higher.
-I once got a 10x multiplier through Nike once where I spent $100 and ended up getting 1,000+ Swagbucks back.
-I was shopping for myself and Christmas gifts, so I was going to shop there anyway, and I ended up getting an awesome $10 gift card on top of my shopping trip.
+Usually, this is around 1-2 Swagbucks per dollar spent, but it can be way higher.
+I once got a 10x multiplier through Nike once where I paid $100 and ended up getting 1,000+ Swagbucks back.
+I was shopping for myself and Christmas gifts, so I was going to shop there anyway, and I ended up getting a $10 gift card on top of my shopping trip.

 Now, online shopping Swagbucks do take a while to show up on your account.
 This is to account for changes in your order, you canceling your order, returns, etc. This waiting period is around 30 days.